-Vaccinations protect you, your child and family from many serious diseases.
+Vaccinations help protect you, your baby or child and your family from many serious diseases.
 They help protect other people who can’t have vaccinations themselves too.
-Some people get mild side-effects, but these usually don’t last long.
+Some people may experience mild side-effects, but these usually don’t last long.

 How Vaccines Work